SG-Azar/DeepSMOTE-penalty/README.md

 > **Rethinking the DeepSMOTE Penalty Term and Its
 Role in Imbalanced Learning**
-> *Saeideh Ghanbari Azar, Tommy Löfstedt, Tufve Nyholm*
+> *Saeideh Ghanbari Azar, Tufve Nyholm, Tommy Löfstedt*
 > *International Conference on Tools with Artificial Intelligence, 2025*
 > DOI: *[to be added]*